PhantomInsights/comments-generator/README.md

 * I consider myself the luckiest man on the face of the earth.
 I have been reading about a bad break I got.

-The results look more natural but you will soon realize the chain is identical to the original text.
+The results look more natural but we will soon realize the chain is identical to the original text.

 This is why it is very important to collect a high amount of data.